ICTaBIN/primeFigureFence/readme.md

    ```
       git switch EXISTING_BRANCH_NAME
    ```
-   this will switch you to existing code of that branch(STAR SYMBOL AGAIN SHIFTS)
+   this will switch you to existing code of that branch(notice the star symbol )
-10. In case, your `master` branch is not up-to-date and you want to make changes to the EXISTING_BRANCH, you can make copy of that using the same command in step 6(`git switch -c BRANCH_NAME)
+10. In case, your `master` branch is not up-to-date and you want to make changes to the EXISTING_BRANCH, you can make copy of that using the same command in step 6(`git switch -c BRANCH_NAME`)